Lime (fruit): Production

+Lime oil is typically obtained by steam distillation, in contrast to most other citrus oils which are extracted by cold pressing.
+Two species are of particular economic value, Key lime and Persian lime.
 In 2023, world production of limes (combined with lemons) was 23.6 million tonnes, led by India and Mexico (table).

 Uses

 Culinary

 Limes are valued for the acidity of their juice and the aroma of their zest.
 Lime juice is used in limeade, cocktails (e.g., margarita, gimlet, daiquiri), ceviche, and guacamole.
 Dried limes (limoo or black lime) are used in Persian cuisine, Iraqi cuisine, and Eastern Arabian cuisine spice blends.
 Key lime flavour characterises Key lime pie.
 Desert lime is used in Australian marmalade.

 Non-culinary

 Lime extracts and essential oils are used in perfume, cleaning products, and aromatherapy.

 Nutrition and phytochemicals

 Raw limes are 88% water, 10% carbohydrates, contain less than 1% fat and protein, and provide 35% of the Daily Value of vitamin C per 100 g serving.
 Lime juice contains about 47 grams per litre of citric acid, roughly twice that of grapefruit juice and five times that of orange juice.

 Lime pulp and peel contain diverse phytochemicals, including polyphenols and terpenes.